 Even during a bull market, traders can rotate from one sector ETF to another based on their momentum.
-To be a successful momentum trader, they need to be able to identify the best sectors quickly and accurately.
-They can use any of the many screeners out there to select the right ETF to buy at any time Here are the basic steps they tend to follow:
+To be a successful momentum trader, they need to identify the best sectors quickly and accurately.
+They can use any of the many screeners to select the right ETF to buy at any time.
+Here are the basic steps they tend to follow:

 - They identify the ETFs you are interested in.

 - They check the ETFs trading close to or above their yearly highs.

 - They sort the chosen ETFs from highest to lowest based on momentum to see which are doing the best.